Would you like to change your language?

 Why do we brew?

 Whether it be a ‘slow brew’, ‘cold brew’, or ‘craft brew’, brewed is one of those words we seem to be hearing more and more often.
 We know it’s good because brands won’t stop talking about it, but what does it actually mean?
 Well, at Bundaberg Brewed Drinks, we live up to our name – that’s for sure.
-Each one of our drinks is brewed for as long as it takes to extract maximum flavour from the real ingredients we use.
+Each one of our drinks is brewed for as long as it takes to extract maximum flavor from the real ingredients we use.
 The key is that we use real ingredients and follow a similar brewing process to alcoholic beer.
-As a result, our Ginger Beer has a strong ginger flavour that can’t be replicated.
+As a result, our Ginger Beer has a strong ginger flavor that can’t be replicated.

 How does brewing make ginger beer better?

 Using locally grown Queensland ginger and sugar cane, we brew every batch over three days.
 We don’t take shortcuts or change the process because that’s how long it takes to give our Ginger Beer that spicy, gingery kick we’re world famous for.

 By never compromising on ingredients or our brewing process, Bundaberg Ginger Beer sure stands out from the crowd.
 Packed with flavor, it’s good enough to be enjoyed on its own, or mixed to make a variety of different cocktails.
 But let’s set one thing straight – the key ingredient to a great Moscow Mule is a good ginger beer, not ginger ale!